solegaonkar/Photography/README.md

 * Host a page on the mobile that can absorb image files - Check out https://github.com/solegaonkar/nanohttpd or https://developer.android.com/reference/java/net/ServerSocket.html
 * HTML to drop image files one or many at a time, along with their detials.

+## Camera
+* Click images using the camera and absorb the file

 ## Image Processing:
 * Read Metadata
 * Library for minor tweaks to the image